Trousseau-io/trousseau-io.github.io/001-architecture.md

 From an operation perspective, the ```create``` operation will require to format as safely as possible the existing secret in order to transfer it to ```trousseaud``` after being process via ```clectl```.
 Considering the above diagram, the main surface attack exists prior to the transfer to ```trousseaud```.

 ##### generating a new scret
 This scenario takes a different approach about generated a secret while being totally ofuscated to the user.
-The user will ```create``` a new secret which can be retrieve later from a CLI, API and Kubernetes secret perspective.
-*Note that or be securely passed to a service (like a DB).*
+The user will ```create``` a new secret which can be retrieve later from a CLI, API and Kubernetes secret perspective, and even be securely passed to a service like a DB (see next use case details).
 The second scenario of generating a new secret offers the capability of totally ofuscating its value.

 ![generatingsecrets](https://raw.githubusercontent.com/Trousseau-io/trousseau-io.github.io/main/assets/diagrams/trousseau_mvp1_-_generate_a_secret.png)

 Considering the above diagram, generating a secret from a client side will not expose the secret value from that standpoint as the overall process is carried over at the server side.

-#### Handle a secret
+#### handle a secret type "login credential" to access an external service like a DB

 ### MVP1.0 Features